 If the managers at the company noted in this article had been aware of the increasing disengagement of their employees over the course of many months, they could have taken steps to create a more engaging work environment and fostered employee loyalty.
-Unfortunately, many employee engagement survey companies don’t understand the gradual process of disengagement, how to measure it, or how to fix it.

 What Truly Engages your Employees?

 Here, author Josh Bersin suggests that the typical employee engagement survey may effectively measure “discretionary effort” and other markers typically used to gauge employee engagement, but that they don’t focus enough on what is truly important to our employees.
 Josh Bersin goes on to say, “they do not help organizations understand the passion, soul, and real issues going on day to day.”
-In other words, one of the ways to measure impending burnout is by understanding changing levels of discretionary effort and most survey providers do not have the knowledge and experience to dig into this and many other causal factors that drive human behavior.
+In other words, one of the ways to measure impending burnout is by understanding changing levels of discretionary effort and most survey providers do not have the analytics to dig into this and other causal factors that drive human behavior.